-A Memorandum of Understanding on Sexual Abuse Investigations between CoreCivic and the Cheyenne Police Department which was executed in 2015.
+A Memorandum of Understanding on Sexual Abuse Investigations between CoreCivic and the Sherriff's Department was signed.
+This MOU stated that the facility agrees to assist and cooperate with investigating Agency in completing the investigation, at the request of the agency's investigating officers.
 The MOU states that upon receipt of a referral from Facility in accordance with other provisions, investigating agency will coordinate and conduct a criminal investigation in accordance with the requirements of 28 CFR 115.21 paragraphs (a)- (e), which are incorporated in the MOU.

-(h) A Memorandum of Understanding on Sexual Abuse Investigations between CoreCivic and the Cheyenne Police Department which was executed in 2015.
-The MOU states that upon receipt of a referral from Facility in accordance with other provisions, investigating agency will coordinate and conduct a criminal investigation in accordance with the requirements of 28 CFR 115.21 paragraphs (a) - (e), which are incorporated in the MOU.
-In addition, it states that the facility agrees to assist Investigating Agency in obtaining the required training as outlines in 28 CFR 115.34, at no cost to Investigating Agency.
+(h) A Memorandum of Understanding on Sexual Abuse Investigations between CoreCivic and the Sherriff's Department was signed.
+This MOU stated that the facility agrees to assist and cooperate with investigating Agency in completing the investigation, at the request of the agency's investigating officers.
+The MOU states that upon receipt of a referral from Facility in accordance with other provisions, investigating agency will coordinate and conduct a criminal investigation in accordance with the requirements of 28 CFR 115.21 paragraphs (a)- (e), which are incorporated in the MOU.